offsoc/onionplan/docs/1 - Proposals/Usability/Discovery/README.md

 There are many ways to sort all proposals, especially by what type of problems they try to solve.
 In this documentation they're grouped by:

-* 1. [Address translation][]: links a "traditional" domain name with an Onion Service address.
+1. [Address translation][]: links a "traditional" domain name with an Onion Service address.
 Examples:
     * Onion-Location Header.
     * Sauteed Onions.
     * DNS or DNSSEC-based.
     * Alt-Svc.
-* 2. [Onion Names][]: alternative schemes for human-friendly names linked with Onion Services.
+2. [Onion Names][]: alternative schemes for human-friendly names linked with Onion Services.
 Examples:
     * Ruleset-based (like Secure Drop's list).
     * Blockchain-based (like Namecoin).
     * Other P2P-based (like GNUnet's LSD).

-[Address translation]: Documentation/OnionPlan/Usability/Discovery/Address-Translation
+[Address translation]: Address-Translation
-[Onion Names]: Documentation/OnionPlan/Usability/Discovery/Onion-Names
+[Onion Names]: Onion-Names

 ## Coexistence between proposals